JonasWIP/supanexttemplate/README.md

 ## Getting Started

+Follow these steps to set up your project:

+1. Create your project:
+    - Default template:
+      npx create-supabase-next <project-name>
+    - Custom template:
-npx create-supabase-next <project-name> or npx create-supabase-next --template <template-url>
+      npx create-supabase-next --template <template-url>

+2. Navigate into your project directory:
     cd <project-name>

+3. Install dependencies:
     npm install

-TO start a local supabase instance:
+---

+## Running the Development Environment

+### Starting Your Local Supabase Instance

+1. Ensure Docker is running on your machine.
-Start Docker-Engine
+2. Start Supabase:
+    - Using the npm script (if provided in package.json):
+      npm run supabase:start
+    - Or directly:
       npx supabase start

-TO run the fronend development server: npm run dev

-npm install -g supabase
-Starte eine lokale Supabase-Instanz:

-(not needed if installed with npx create-supabase-next) npx supabase init (use npx supabase init --force if you want to overwrite the existing supabase folder and start again)

-Start
+**Note:**
+- If you initially set up your project with npx create-supabase-next, Supabase is pre-initialized.
+- To reinitialize (overwriting any existing configuration), run:
-npx supabase start
+  npx supabase init --force

-When you run `npx supabase start`, you'll receive local development credentials like:
+When starting Supabase, you'll see local development credentials such as:

 ```
 API URL: http://127.0.0.1:54321